 In addition to the merger of the Copyright Board with the IPAB, another significant change brought by the Draft Copyright (Amendment) Rules, 2019 relates to statutory licences for broadcasting of literary and musical works and sound recordings.
 The words "radio and television broadcast" have been replaced with the words "each mode of broadcast".
-The proposed words "each mode of broadcast" are broad in nature and can be possibly interpreted to include internet-based services as well.
+The proposed words "each mode of broadcast" are broad in nature and can possibly be interpreted to include internet-based services as well.

-In an endeavour to curb online piracy, the Hon'ble Delhi High Court on April 10, 2019, through its judgment in UTV Software Communication Ltd. and Ors. v.
-1337X.TO and Ors., has come up with the remedy of "dynamic injunctions" under which the rights holders do not need to go through the time-consuming process of a judicial order in order to issue blocking orders to ISPs.
+Last year, the Delhi High Court, through its judgment in UTV Software Communication Ltd. and Ors. v.
+1337X.TO and Ors., had introduced the remedy of "dynamic injunctions" under which the rights holders do not need to go through the time-consuming process of a judicial order in order to get blocking orders issued to ISPs.
 By virtue of this judgment, the plaintiffs have been allowed to approach the Joint Registrar of the Delhi High Court (an administrative position), to extend an injunction order already granted against a website to another similar "mirror/redirect/alphanumeric" website which contains the same content as that of the already blocked/injuncted website.
+The